PositronicSoftware/VoyagerAPI-Unity3d/README.md

 ## Device Settings Config

-Using an ip other than 127.0.0.1 is untested/unsupported Using a port other than 61557 will not work because the utility app listens on this port.
+Use only port 61557.
+The utility app currently listens on this port only.

+A wireless connection has been confirmed working with Quest 3 - for development purposes only.

-onScreenLogs is not implemented
+onScreenLogs is not implemented in the Unity SDK

 If you wish to load _VoyagerDeviceConfig_ settings from a config-file, do the following: